xk-group/dockerfile/README.md

 ```
 ## Deployment

 The scripts `arch-deploy.sh` and `ubuntu-deploy.sh` can be used with pssh to do batch deployment on archlinux, and ubuntu 16.04.
-There may be some bugs in these scripts.
+In order to successfully use these scripts, you must read the script, and make modification accordingly.